garden-io/garden/examples/terraform-dynamic-backend/README.md

 You'll notice that the actual values are empty because they're set dynamically by Garden (you could also have default values here).

-In the Garden config in the `project.garden.yml` file we dynmically set the backend values based on the environment:
+In the Garden config in the `project.garden.yml` file we dynamically set the backend values based on the environment:

 ```yaml
 apiVersion: "garden.io/v1"